-Over the past four years, ASCII Group member Alain Lefebvre, COO of Great White North Technology Consulting based in Timmins, Ontario, says their MSP practice has found ways to weave quote management software into their business processes and maximize its value by integrating it with other applications.
-The most important integration, says Lefebvre, is with professional services automation (PSA).
-“Without that integration,” says Lefebvre, “the system will lose more than half its value.”
+Innovative MSPs find ways to weave quote management software into their business processes and maximize its value by integrating it with other applications.
+The most important integration is with professional services automation (PSA).
+Without that integration, a quote management tool loses much of its ability to save time and increase accuracy.

 The Benefits of PSA Integration